Infineon/mtb-example-pmg1-on-chip-temp-sensor-8-bit-saradc/README.md

       ```
    </details>

 5. After programming the kit, disconnect the USB cable.
 Move to the next step for EVAL_PMG1_B1_DRP kit.
-Change the position on the power selection jumper (J5) to 1-2, to power the kit through the USB PD port in operational mode for PMG1-CY7110, PMG1-CY7111, PMG1-CY7112, and PMG1-CY7113 prototyping kits.
+Change the position on the power selection jumper (J5) to 1-2 to power the kit through the USB PD port in operational mode for PMG1-CY7110, PMG1-CY7111, PMG1-CY7112, and PMG1-CY7113 EVAL_PMG1_S1_DRP prototyping kits.
+For EVAL_PMG1_S3_DUALDRP prototyping kit, change the position on the power selection jumper (J5) to 1-2 to power the kit through the USB PD ports (J10 and J14).

 6. Reconnect the USB cable to KitProg3 Type-C port (J1).
 Open a terminal program and select the KitProg3 COM port.
 Set the serial port parameters to 8N1 and 115200 baud.

-7. Power the kit through the USB PD port (J10) using the second USB cable to power the PMG1-CY7110, PMG1-CY7111, PMG1-CY7112, and PMG1-CY7113 prototyping kits.
-Skip this step for the EVAL_PMG1_B1_DRP kit as it is automatically powered when the kit is connected through the KitProg3 USB Type-C port (J1).
+7. Power the kit through the USB PD port (J10) using the second USB cable to power the PMG1-CY7110, PMG1-CY7111, PMG1-CY7112, and PMG1-CY7113, and EVAL_PMG1_S1_DRP prototyping kits.
+For EVAL_PMG1_S3_DUALDRP, power the kit through the USB PD ports (J10 or J14).
+Skip this step for the EVAL_PMG1_B1_DRP as the kit is automatically powered when the it is connected through the KitProg3 USB Type-C port (J1).

-8. As soon as the kit is powered through the USB PD port, the application starts printing "Press user switch (SW2) to display the Die-Temperature".
+8. As soon as the kit is powered through the USB PD port, the application starts printing **Press user switch (SW2) to display the Die-Temperature**.
 Press the user switch (SW2) to display the value of the die temperature.
 Note that the user LED (LED3) toggles each time, indicating the temperature display on the UART terminal.

    **Figure 1.
 Terminal data display**

 <img src = "images/terminal-data-display.png" width = "600"/>

 ## Debugging

 You can debug the example to step through the code.

 <details><summary><b>In Eclipse IDE</b></summary>

 Use the **\<Application Name> Debug (KitProg3_MiniProg4)** configuration in the **Quick Panel**.
 Ensure that the board is connected to your PC using the USB cable through the KitProg3 USB Type-C port (J1) and for PMG1-CY7110, PMG1-CY7111, PMG1-CY7112, and PMG1-CY7113 prototyping kits the jumper shunt on power selection jumper (J5) is placed at position 1-2.

 See the **Debug mode** section in the kit user guide for debugging the application on the CY7110 prototyping kit.
-See the **Debugging using ModusToolbox&trade;** section in [AN238945](https://infineon.com/AN238945) for EVAL_PMG1_B1_DRP kit.
+See the **Debugging using ModusToolbox&trade;** section in [AN238945](https://infineon.com/AN238945) for the EVAL_PMG1_B1_DRP kit.
 For more details, see the **Program and debug** section in the [Eclipse IDE for ModusToolbox&trade; user guide](https://www.infineon.com/MTBEclipseIDEUserGuide).

 </details>